School Improvement Plan

 - Continue to develop role of TAs & Nursery Nurses, so that they make a highly effective contribution to teaching, learning & pupil progress.

-- Continue to make tangible adjustments to demonstrate support for staff well-being.
+- Continue to demonstrate support for staff well-being.

 - Further develop the effectiveness of the Governing Board in supporting and challenging the school.